5G-MAG/Getting-Started/pages/ue-data-collection-reporting-exposure/scope.md

 }
 ```

-## R2 (Direct Data Reporting API)
+## R2 (Direct Data Reporting API) - Ndcaf_DataReporting

 R2 supports interactions between the Direct Data Collection Client in the UE and the Data Collection AF to:
-- Obtain dta collection and reporting configuration from the corresponding Data Collection AF instance (by means of Ndcaf_DataReporting service) - when used by a Direct Data Collection Client instance.
+- Obtain data collection and reporting configuration from the corresponding Data Collection AF instance (by means of Ndcaf_DataReporting service) - when used by a Direct Data Collection Client instance.
 - Send reports to a Data Collection AF instance (by means of Ndcaf_DataReporting service) - when subsequently used by the Direct Data Collection Client.

 ```